VintageGold/Spotify/README.md

+# Update

+S3 and Spotify Application are no longer active.
+Please only use the notebooks as templates.
+Experience an example playlist below.

 # TSP Spotify Playlist
 Cohort 19 Capstone Project for the Graduate Certificate of Data Science at Georgetown University School of Continuing Studies.